grafana/grafana/docs/sources/administration/provisioning.md

 ## Alert Notification Channels

-Alert Notification Channels can be provisionned by adding one or more yaml config files in the [`provisioning/alert_notifications`](/installation/configuration/#provisioning) directory.
+Alert Notification Channels can be provisionned by adding one or more yaml config files in the [`provisioning/notifiers`](/installation/configuration/#provisioning) directory.

 Each config file can contain the following top-level fields:
-- `alert_notifications`, a list of alert notifications that will be added or updated during start up.
+- `notifiers`, a list of alert notifications that will be added or updated during start up.
 If the notification channel already exists, Grafana will update it to match the configuration file.
-- `delete_alert_notifications`, a list of alert notifications to be deleted before before inserting/updating those in the `alert_notifications` list.
+- `delete_notifiers`, a list of alert notifications to be deleted before before inserting/updating those in the `notifiers` list.

 Provisionning looks up alert notifications by name, and will update any existing notification with the provided name.